THE FAIRFAX DISTRICT

 On the other end of the spectrum, 2001 was also when the Miracle Mile North Preservation Overlay Zone was established… thankfully ensuring that The Grove won’t destroy everything to the east.

-While this area of Los Angeles is still home to a large Jewish populace, the current demographic breakdown is 85% white (mostly Russian, Irish and Ukranian), 6% Latino (mostly Mexican) and 5% Asian.
-Fairfax still has several Jewish synagogues and institutions including Baba Sale Congregation, Aish Tamid of Los Angeles, Young Israel of Hancock Park, Young Israel of LA, Etz Jacob Congregation, Congregation Tifereth Zvi, Tomchei Shabbos, Congregation Shaarei Tefila and Congregation Kehillas Yaakov.
+While this area of Los Angeles is still home to a large Jewish populace, the current demographic breakdown is 85% white (primarily Russian, Irish, and Ukranian), 6% Latino (primarily Mexican), and 5% Asian.
+Fairfax still has several Jewish synagogues and institutions including Baba Sale Congregation, Aish Tamid of Los Angeles, Young Israel of Hancock Park, Young Israel of LA, Etz Jacob Congregation, Congregation Tifereth Zvi, Tomchei Shabbos, Congregation Shaarei Tefila, and Congregation Kehillas Yaakov.

 The green-roofed museum is located in the Pan Pacific Park, a tranquil area with features including Ed Smith’s Sixty Trees (Planted by Minnie), a statue of Haym Solomon, a Jewish patriot from the American Revolution, a recreation center built to resemble the old Pan Pacific Auditorium, and Renée’s Place, a posh playground with first-class swings.